 In 2016, the Siemens Board published the Siemens target to be Carbon-Neutral by 2030 (50% reduction by 2020).
 Supply Chain Management (SCM) is involved in many areas to ensure reaching this target.
-On the Supply Chain side, we are continually working on CO2 transparency and are in close cooperation with suppliers in order to reduce our suppliers' CO2 footprint.

 In 2017, we started our "Carbon Emissions@Suppliers" project cooperating with an external service provider.
-Together we managed to develop an economic model which identifies the CO2 footprint of all our Siemens suppliers.
+Together, we managed to develop an economic model which identifies the CO2 footprint of all our Siemens suppliers.
 Based on this model, we are currently building up a system to approach our high emission CO2 suppliers.
-A first survey demanding more detailed direct supplier information on their CO2 footprint was conducted centrally with more than 5,000 suppliers causing approximately half of our Scope 31 CO2 footprints.
-Step-by-step, we seek to sensitize our supplier base regarding the importance of more CO2 efficient production.
+In 2018, a first survey demanding more detailed direct supplier information on their CO, footprint was conducted centrally with more than 5,000 suppliers in 75 countries.
+These suppliers caused approximately half of our Scope 31 CO2 footprints.
+In 2019, we repeated this survey with 7,800 suppliers in 93 countries which equaled 60% of our Scope 3 footprint.
+In parallel, we digitalized our systematic to approach our suppliers.
+We can now receive primary data which can be evaluated and played back into our economic model - buyers and suppliers will receive individual targets to decrease the CO2 footprint in their area of responsibility.
+The first pilots have been started.